Books or glassware

-Another great combination: a salty selection, such as blue cheese or a good Parmigiano-Reggiano, and a small jar of honey, Werlin suggests.
+Another great combination: a salty selection, such as blue cheese or a good Parmigiano-Reggiano, and a small jar of honey, Werlin says.

-If your cheese lover has a penchant for Brie or Camembert, consider giving a whole wheel of Camembert (standard size is about 8 ounces) or a wedge of Brie, she says.
+If your cheese lover has a fondness for Brie or Camembert, consider giving a whole wheel of Camembert (standard size is about 8 ounces) or a wedge of Brie, she says.

 Or go for one of the cool tools.
 Werlin says to buy a cheese planer, a knife specifically for slicing hard cheeses, or one designed for soft cheeses.
 Find them online or in stores for $10 or less.

-You can actually get a nice bottle of wine for $10, Werlin says.
-The secret is to have a vendor you trust who can make a solid recommendation.
+You can actually get a tasty bottle of wine for $10, Werlin says.
+The secret is to have a vendor you trust who can make an educated recommendation.

 Wines in this price range include: